jsmdev/thenaturalway-backend/.ai/AIDD.metodology.md

 The Builder role is responsible for planning and implementing features.

+**Note**: After implementing features that interact with browsers (APIs, authentication, etc.), consider using the optional **Inspector** phase before moving to Craftsman.

+The Builder role is responsible for planning and implementing features.

 #### Input Files:

 - `.ai/builder/b-1.plan.instructions.md`: Instructions for planning feature implementation.